alphagov/govuk-design-system/src/get-started/new-typography-scale/index.md

 ---
 layout: layout-pane.njk
-title: Updating your service to use the new typography scale
+title: Updating your service to use the new type scale
 section: Get started
 theme: How to guides
 order: 6